US-MFG-Demo/k8s-dapr-hack/Assignment03/step-by-step.md

      - finecollectionservice
    ```

 You've now specified a the Dapr **RabbitMQ** pub/sub component: (`pubsub.rabbitmq`).
-In the `metadata` section, you instruct Dapr how to connect to the RabbitMQ container running on port `5672`).
+In the 'spec' section notice the `metadata` section, here you instruct Dapr how to connect to the RabbitMQ container running on port `5672`).
 Ignore the other metadata for now.
 In the `scopes` section, you limit the usage of this component. to the TrafficControlService and FineCollectionService.

 ## Step 3: Send messages from the TrafficControlService